asreview/asreview/docs/source/simulation_study_results.rst

 Model performance was assessed by two different measures, Work Saved over Sampling (WSS), and Relevant References Found (RRF).
 WSS indicates the reduction in publications needed to be screened, at a given level of recall (Cohen et al. 2006).
-Typically measured at a recall level of 0.95 (Cohen et al. 2006), WSS95 yields an estimate of the amount of work that can be saved at the cost of failing to identify 5% of relevant publications.
+Typically measured at a recall level of 0.95, wss/@95 yields an estimate of the amount of work that can be saved at the cost of failing to identify 5% of relevant publications.
 In the current study, WSS is computed at 0.95 recall.
 RRF statistics are computed at 10%, representing the